-Dr. Ehrlich received her MPH in maternal and child health and doctoral degree in epidemiology from the University of California Berkeley, School of Public Health.
+Dr. Ehrlich received her MPH in Maternal and Child Health and doctoral degree in Epidemiology from the University of California Berkeley, School of Public Health.
 Her doctoral dissertation focused on the association of maternal pregnancy glucose levels with childhood obesity and related cardiometabolic risk factors.
 As a PhD student, she worked at the Kaiser Permanente Northern California Division of Research managing randomized clinical trials of lifestyle interventions for pregnancy and postpartum weight management and a large pharmacoepidemiology study of diabetes medications and cancer.
 As an MPH student, she worked in the HIV/AIDS Epidemiology Branch of the Office of AIDS at the California Department of Health Services on a study of HIV risk behaviors in migrant Latino day laborers.
-She was also awarded grants from the University of Michigan Population Fellows Program and the University of California Berkeley’s Bixby Center for Population, Health & Sustainability and Center for Latin American Studies to conduct independent survey research on safe sex practices among indigenous youth in Puerto Cabezas, Nicaragua for her MPH.
+She was also awarded several grants from the University of Michigan Population Fellows Program and the University of California Berkeley’s Bixby Center for Population, Health & Sustainability and Center for Latin American Studies to conduct independent survey research on safe sex practices among indigenous youth in Puerto Cabezas, Nicaragua for her MPH internship.

 2015-2020 Physical Activity in Pregnancy for Intergenerational Obesity Prevention.